L-Arginine is an amino acid involved in numerous

 There is some supporting evidence that l arginine offers benefits in reducing angina and lowering blood pressure.
 Research indicates supplementation reduces pulmonary resistance and blood pressure.
 Supplementation improves renal function in patients with chronic heart failure.
 Polish researchers have found that arginine supplements increases exercise tolerance in stable coronary artery disease patients.
 Oral intake improves endothelial function in older healthy individuals.
 However, we are not convinced yet that it is a worthwhile supplement for erectile function or sexual enhancement, at least when used in low dosages.
 There are many herbs that work better and quicker for this purpose.

 We don't think l arginine stays in the bloodstream long enough to have a long term influence on blood pressure.
+Consider eating garlic instead for lowering blood pressure.

 L-arginine reduces cell proliferation and ornithine decarboxylase activity in patients with colorectal adenoma and adenocarcinoma.